ogawa/cybozu2ical-perl/README.txt

         Specify the output file.
 By default, this application outputs to STDOUT.

+    --update /path/to/output.ics
+        Specify the output file.
+Instead of overwriting an iCalendar file, this option allows you to merge the original file with newly obtained CybozuOffice 6 events.

     --conf /path/to/config.yaml
         Specify the configuration file.
 By default, "config.yaml" in the current directory will be used.